Many of us deal with acne occasionally. While there's no magic solution for acne, we can avoid products that cause outbreaks.

-After I've started suspecting that mass gainers have been the cause of acne outbreaks, I decided to research the matter.
+After I started suspecting that mass gainers have been the cause of acne outbreaks, I decided to research the matter.

 Do Mass Gainers Cause Acne?

-While the experts say you should consume the weight gainer in the hour after your workout, some research says it can cause an acne breakout .
+While the experts say you should consume the weight gainer the hour after your workout, research from the American Academy of Dermatology Association says it can cause an acne breakout .

 How Can They Cause Acne?

 A mass gainer can cause acne because it contains dairy — whether in the product itself or if you’re using milk as a mixer.